 Adams urges ‘dissidents’ to ‘reflect on their position’

-I would especially ask those who are usually described as ‘dissident’ to recognise the potential that this initiative holds.
+I would especially ask those who are usually described as ‘dissident’ to recognize the potential that this initiative holds.

 There is now a democratic and peaceful way to bring about Irish unity.
 There is no reason whatever for any group to engage in or promote or support violent actions.

-The challenge for thinking republicans is to find ways to engage with and to listen to the concerns and ambitions of our unionist neighbours.
+The challenge for thinking republicans is to find ways to engage with and to listen to the concerns and ambitions of our unionist neighbors.